Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 His wealth has come in part from his investments.
 He started as a bond investor in the 1990s before shifting his focus to the stock market.

+His partnership with the retailer shows no sign of stopping, especially as O’Neal shops there.
 The business mogul once spent $70,000 – the largest single transaction for the store – during a visit to Walmart to furnish his apartment after an NBA move.

 There’s no doubt that the conversation around his famously big feet played a part in his journey into the world of sneakers.
-What began with collaborations with Reebok would eventually shift to a focus on affordable shoes.
+What began with collaborations with Reebok would eventually shift to focusing on affordable shoes.

 O’Neal has gone from an NBA star known for his impressive height to a business mogul with an investment portfolio and multiple ranges of affordable basketball shoes for kids.